lucasart/Demolito/README.md

 ### Playing level

-Demolito is easily stronger than best humans, yet still significantly below the top engines like Stockfish, Houdini or Komodo.
-Here are some independant rating lists:
+By default playing strength is at maximum.
+This is suitable for engine vs. engine matches, but far stronger than the best human players.
+Here are some rating lists which have tested Demolito:
 - [FGRL](http://fastgm.de/)
 - [CEGT](http://www.cegt.net/)
 - [CCRL](http://www.computerchess.org.uk/ccrl/)

+If you want to play against Demolito, you are advised to use the `Level` UCI option.

 ### UCI Options